tedy-art/Data-Structure-and-algorithm/README.md

     ['welcome']

 <h5> Implementation using collection.deque :</h5>
-1. Stack in python are crated by the collection module which provides deque class.
+1. Stack in python are crated by the collection module which provides deque class.<br />
-2. append() and pop() operations are faster in deque as compare to list.
+2. append() and pop() operations are faster in deque as compare to list.<br />

 <h6>Logic :</h6>